-- 4.95 When developing a personalised recovery plan with a claimant, an insurer must consider: - (a) the nature of the injury and the likely process of recovery - (b) the claimant's pre-accident employment and usual activities - (c) treatment and rehabilitation needs, including the likelihood that treatment or rehabilitation will enhance earning capacity and any temporary incapacity that may result from treatment - (d) any employment engaged in by the claimant after the accident - (e) any Certificate of Fitness provided by the claimant - (f) the claimant's training, skills and experience - (g) the age of the claimant - (h) the claimant's individual circumstances such as non-accident-related disability, English language barriers, carer duties, etc. - (i) accessibility of services within the claimant's residential area - (j) the injured person's psychological capacity (for example, concentration, memory, perception, mood, fears) when developing a recovery plan.
+- 4.93 When developing a personalised recovery plan with a claimant, an insurer must take into account: - (a) the nature of the injury and the likely process of recovery - (b) the claimant's pre-accident employment and usual activities - (c) treatment and rehabilitation needs, including the likelihood that treatment or rehabilitation will enhance earning capacity and any temporary incapacity that may result from treatment - (d) any employment engaged in by the claimant after the accident - (e) any Certificate of Fitness provided by the claimant - (f) the claimant's, education, literacy including English literacy, training, skills and experience - (g) the age of the claimant - (h) accessibility of services within the claimant's residential area - (i) the injured person's psychological capacity (for example, concentration, memory, perception, mood, fears) when developing a recovery plan. - (j) any other relevant matters including non-accident-related disability or illness and carer responsibilities.